What is Your Net Worth? Get Rich Step-by-Step

 “Money is only a tool.
-It will take you wherever you wish, but it will not replace you as the driver,” Ayn Rand
+It will take you wherever you wish, but it will not replace you as the driver.”~Ayn Rand

 The first step in creating a fitness and diet plan is to step on the scale.
 Nobody likes to get weighed, but you have to accept where you are right now, before proceeding to change.
 It’s how you keep track!
-This article instructs in how to identify your financial baseline.
-Simply put, net worth is the total of your financial worth on a particular day.
-Net worth includes everything your own that could be converted into cash minus all the money you owe.
-Just like your weight, your net worth goes up and down.
-But, don’t worry about it; just get a ball park number.
-Remember, you don’t need to be perfect.
+The same applies to financial health.
+It’s tough to track your financial progress or meet your future goals without calculating your net worth.

 Why Calculate Your Net Worth?

 Knowing your net worth is the same principle.
 Face up to your financial situation, and use it as a starting point to see if you are on track and able to meet your future goals.
 As you develop sensible money habits, your net worth will go up and you can use it to measure your financial progress.
 It is the yardstick to measure your money buildup.

 An added bonus of knowing your net worth; after figuring out the value of all the stuff you own, most of which you never use, you may decide to sell some of it to get more cash!
 Then, you can use that cash for experiences or things that you really value!

 Although it takes some work at the outset to link your accounts to an online money management platform like Quicken or Personal Capital, in the long run it is a real time saver and gives you valuable insight into your financial picture, at a glance.

 Congratulations, Step 1 is done!

-Step 3; Your Net Worth
+Step 3 – Calculate Your Net Worth – Assets Minus Liabilities

 Whew, you did it!
 Give yourself a pat on the back for calculating your net worth.
 Now what?
 You have your financial net worth as of today, but what do you do with it?

 The beauty of a growing net worth is that the assets you amass, free you from financial stress and can be traded for time to pursue other activities.
-The greater your net worth, the more financial resources you have to fund retirement, pay for your child’s education, go on a vacation, work part-time or any other monetary wishes.
+The greater your net worth, the more financial resources you have to fund retirement, pay for your child’s education, go on a vacation, work part-time or fulfill any other monetary dreams.

 Check out your net worth every year or so and see if you are on financial track to meet your money goals.

 - Commit to eliminating one debt.
 (And then on to the next)